lasscat/namemcpy/README.md

 # namemcpy
-Namemc api wrapper made in python
+namemcpy is a api wrapper for https://namemc.com